MicrosoftDocs/power-platform/power-platform/guidance/adoption/onboard-makers.md

 ## Building the flow

-The [nurture components](../coe/nurture-components.md) of the Center of Excellence (CoE) Starter Kit contain a [welcome email](../coe/core-components.md#flows) template that you can customize to your requirements.
+The [core components](../coe/nurture-components.md) of the Center of Excellence (CoE) Starter Kit contain a [welcome email](../coe/core-components.md#flows) template that you can customize to your requirements.

 Even though we recommend that you use the CoE Starter Kit, alternatively the [hands-on lab](https://github.com/microsoft/powerapps-tools/blob/master/Administration/AdminInADay/LabMaterials/M03_Automation.docx) part of our admin-in-a-day training includes step-by-step instructions on how to set up a welcome email flow.